mesleepingallday/file-sharing-platform-ui/README.md

 # React + Vite
+# Designed based on: https://github.com/AsmrProg-YT/File-Sharing-Platform-UI/blob/master/style.css  , Thank you to AsmrProg-YT for the resource material."
 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

 Currently, two official plugins are available: